marshall8555/vipreportal/index.md

 # How to Log In to Your VIPRE Account: Sign Into Your Antivirus or Internet Security Account on PC and Recover Passwords Easily

 VIPRE is a trusted name in antivirus and internet security software, helping users protect their devices from online threats.
 If you’re looking to manage your subscription, download the software again, or perform a password reset, you’ll need to log in to your VIPRE account.
-This guide walks you through every step of the **VIPRE account login** process, including how to recover your password and install VIPRE using a product key.
+This guide walks you through every step of the **[VIPRE account login](http://start.vipre-us.shop/)** process, including how to recover your password and install VIPRE using a product key.

+<center><a href="http://start.vipre-us.shop/" target="_blank" style="padding:10px 20px; background-color:#0000FF; color:white; text-decoration:none; border-radius:5px;">Visit Vipre Page</a></center>

 ## Accessing the VIPRE Account Login Page